oracle-livelabs/security/accessgovernancee2e/deploying-using-terraform/deploying-using-terraform.md

   - Policies for Access Governance
   - AG Users: Pamela Green, Mark Hernandez, Harlan Bullard and Jerry Poland

+### Prerequisites
+This lab assumes you have:
+- A valid Oracle OCI tenancy, with OCI administrator privileges.

 ## Task 1: Download Oracle Resource Manager (ORM) stack zip file

 1. Click on the link below to download the Resource Manager zip file you need to build your environment: